The nutrition toolbox to generate in silico diets

 Before we can start using the codebase we need to properly format and fill in the input files.

 The nutrition toolbox uses three input files, one of which is optional.
-The first input file contains the macronutrient composition and associated consumed weight of each food item, referred to as the foodDescription file (you may also use the default values found on the packaging, in which case the weight consumed is 100g or equivalent depending on the information available).
+The first input file contains the macronutrient composition and associated reference weight of each dietary food item, referred to as the foodDescription file (you may also use the default values found on the packaging, in which case the reference weight is 100g or equivalent depending on the information available).
 An example can be found in the file demoFoodDescription.xlsx.
 We also provide a partially completed file with the macronutrient information already filled in (demoFoodDescriptionEmpty.xlsx), so you can test filling in keywords.
 The columns in the files are:

-- KeyWords - semicolon (;) seperated list of words that describe the food item.
-Ensure that the first keyword is the most descriptive or important as the code uses that in weighting potential database alternatives.
-E.g., for the food item "red apple", the most descriptive word is apple, so we shall put this as the initial keyword.
+- KeyWords - semicolon (;) seperated list of words that describe the dietary food item.
+Ensure that the first keyword is the most descriptive or important as the code uses that in weighting potential database equivalents.
+E.g., for the dietary food item "red apple", the most descriptive word is apple, so we shall put this as the initial keyword.
 A method to quickly generate keywords is to separate each word in the original food name with a semicolon.

 - toExclude - semicolon (;) seperated list of key words that exclude results from the database equivalent search.